-Table 10.3 Details of the quality of judicial processes index in Philippines Answer Score Quality of judicial processes index (0-18) 7.50 Court structure and proceedings (0-5) 3.0 1.
+Answer Score Quality of judicial processes index (0-18) 7.5 Court structure and proceedings (0-5) 3.0 1.
 Is there a court or division of a court dedicated solely to hearing commercial cases?
 No 0.0 2.
 Small claims court 1.5 2.a.
 Is there a small claims court or a fast-track procedure for small claims?
 Yes 2.b.
 If yes, is self-representation allowed?
 Yes 3.
 Is pretrial attachment available?
 Yes 1.0 4.
 Are new cases assigned randomly to judges?
-Yes 0.5 Case management (0-6) 1.5 1.
+Yes, but manual 0.5 5.
+Does a woman's testimony carry the same evidentiary weight in court as a man's?
+Yes 0.0 Case management (0-6) 1.5 1.
 Time standards 0.5 1.a.
 Are there laws setting overall time standards for key court events in a civil case?
 Yes 1.b.
 If yes, are the time standards set for at least three court events?
 Yes 1.c.
 Are these time standards respected in more than 50% of cases?
 No 2.
 Adjournments 0.0 2.a.
 Does the law regulate the maximum number of adjournments that can be granted?
 No 2.b.
 Are adjournments limited to unforeseen and exceptional circumstances?
 Yes 2.c.
 If rules on adjournments exist, are they respected in more than 50% of cases?
 No 3.
 Can two of the following four reports be generated about the competent court: (i) time to disposition report; (ii) clearance rate report; (iii) age of pending cases report; and (iv) single case progress report?
 No 0.0 4.
 Is a pretrial conference among the case management techniques used before the competent court?
 Yes 1.0 5.
 Are there any electronic case management tools in place within the competent court for use by judges?
-No 0.0 6.
-Are there any electronic case management tools in place within the competent court for use by lawyers?
-No 0.0 Court automation (0-4) 0.5
+No 0.0